DavidSouther/software_craftsmanship/overview.md

 ### 00_introduction

+Hello World

 Introduce course & workbooks.
 Set up workbook environment.
 Write hello world program in environment.

-### 01a_basic_types_control_flow
+### 01_basic_types_control_flow

+HiLo

-Introduce basic types - boolean, numberm & string - and control flow - for, while, if/then.
-Write simple mad libs.
+Introduce basic types - boolean, number, & string - and control flow - for, if/then.
 Write HiLo.
 Introduce PyQB, add color & positioning to HiLo.

-### 01b_terminal
+### A01_terminal

 Introduce the terminal.
 Choose a color scheme.
 Introduce file system commands: ls, cd, pwd, mkdir, touch, rm, mv, cp, cat, less, globs.

 ### 02_arrays_functions

+Clock; Calculator; Rug Shop

 Introduce functions.
 Rewrite chapter 1 with functions.
 Write several clock functions using a date library.
 Write functions to calculate statistics (min, median, mean, max, stddev) on an array of numbers.
-Write functions for a calculator.
-Write a PyQB UI for a calculator.
+Write functions for the rug shop.
+Write pyqb interface for a rug shop.

-### 03_source_control
+### A02_source_control

 Introduce git.
 Create source repositories for existing projects.
 Redo HiLO development using source control.
 Create github accounts.
 Share projects to github.
 Clone a partner's project, make a change, submit a Pull Request to the partner.

-### 04_intro_to_objects
+### 03_objects

+Lander

 Introduce objects as Structured Data.
 Lander game using functions & objects.
 Extend objects as structures data to objects as classes & instances.
 Rewrite lander game as classes.

-### 05_object_extension

-Lander levels using extension.
-Rug Store using Rug objects & extension.
-Rug store using Rug property composition.

-### 06_unit_testing
+### 04_unit_testing

+Rug Shop

 Introduce the concept of testing.
 Formalize with a testing framework.
 Add unit tests to rug store.
+Introduce idea of libraries and environments.

+### A03_debugging

+Show and discuss hand tracing techniques.
+Show stack traces and teach how to read them.
+Extend hand tracing with logging statements (using absl).
+Attach a debugger and step through a unit test.

-### 07_input_output
+### 05_input_output

+HiLo AI; President's Database

 Formalize input and output as user feedback.
 Describe pipes of data.
 Write HiLo "AI" Player.
-Write Lander AI player.
 Introduce reading from files.
 Read presidents.csv from file.
 Write UI to search presidents file.
 Extend UI to edit presidents file.

+### A04_SQL

+Describe issues with files as a database (concurrency, lock, corruption, schema).
+Introduce SQL as a new language.
+Introduce SQLite as a tool.
+Rewrite President's using SQLite as the backing datastore.
+Introduce the idea of refactoring with a column-add structural change.

-### 08_user_interfaces
+### 06_events

-Introduce User Interface concepts.
+Calculator; President's Database; Rug Shop

+Introduce event handling as a client concept.
 In book, rewrite calculator UI using tkinter.
 As project, rewrite president's UI using tkinter.
+Write Rug Shop web handler.

+### A05_containers

+Describe issues with development vs production environments.
+Introduce concepts of containers (isolated, reusable, hermetic environments).
+Dockerize Rug Shop web handlers.
+Deploy docker instances to the cloud.

-### 09_drawing
+### 07_drawing

+Koch Snowflake; Mandelbrot; Turtle

 Book: Draw koch snowflake.
 Project: Draw mandelbrot set.
 Book: Draw turtle sprite, Implement basic turtle library.
 Project: implement turtle button-based UI (move forward, turn left/right, pen up/down).

-### 10_debugging
+### A06_parsing

-Formalize techniques of tracing and debugging.
-Debug using log statements.
-Learn reading errors.
-Debug using debugger (breakpoint, step, watch, etc).
+Read Turtle commands from a file.
+Execute comamnds.
+Save the resulting image.

-### 11_mvc_sprites
+### 08_patterns

+Space Invaders

 Write a sprite-based game.
-In book: Space Invaders, basic Frogger.
+Describe iterators, composition, and the update loop patterns.
+In book: Space Invaders.
 Project: advanced frogger, tetris, Pac-Man.

-### 12_mvc_paint
+### 09_mvc

+Paint

 Write a clone of Paint.
 Pick color.
 Set canvas size.
 3-5 brushes (Pen, Pencil, Text; Spray, stylus).
 Save canvas to file.
 Load file.

-### 13_team_programming
+### 10_team_programming

+Board Game

 As a team, write a board game.
-Tic-Tac-Toe, Checkers, Chess are all reasonable.
+Tic-Tac-Toe, Othello (reversi), Checkers, Chess are all reasonable.